Skip to main content

 Photo Credit: SPRING

-USAID Advancing Nutrition is documenting and sharing country experiences in expanding the coverage and sustainability of the Baby Friendly Hospital Initiative (BFHI).
-BFHI includes 10 well-known evidence-based steps (The Ten Steps) that health facilities can implement to promote, protect, and support breastfeeding.
-The 2018 WHO/UNICEF BFHI implementation guidance also emphasized nine key government responsibilities to integrate the 10 steps into national health systems as standards of care, implement them at scale, and sustain them over time—essential to helping as many mothers as possible to breastfeed their babies.
-Several low- and middle- income countries have made progress in adopting some of the nine responsibilities, but their experiences and lessons are not well documented.
+USAID Advancing Nutrition documented and shared country experiences in expanding the coverage and sustainability of the Baby Friendly Hospital Initiative (BFHI).
+BFHI systematizes the adoption of ten evidence-based steps (the Ten Steps) by health facilities to promote, protect, and support breastfeeding.
+The 2018 WHO/UNICEF BFHI implementation guidance also emphasized nine key government responsibilities to integrate the Ten Steps into national health systems as standards of care, implement them at scale, and sustain them over time—essential to helping mothers and families successfully breastfeed their babies.
+Several low- and middle- income countries have made progress in adopting some of the nine responsibilities, but their experiences and lessons learned are not well documented.

 Lessons Learned from the Kyrgyz Republic and Malawi

-The case study manuscripts, the first of which was published in 2022, document country experiences in institutionalizing BFHI, including lessons learned and barriers and challenges in policy and program support.
-They highlight the need to continue to share country processes, tools and experiences of implementing the national responsibilities as countries seek to protect, promote, and support breastfeeding through BFHI.
-Sign up to be notified when both the case studies have been published.
+Three case study publications on findings from the Kyrgyz Republic, Malawi (pending publication), and across both countries document country experiences in institutionalizing BFHI, including lessons learned and barriers and challenges in policy and program support.
+They highlight the need to continue to share country processes, tools, and experiences of implementing the national responsibilities as countries seek to protect, promote, and support breastfeeding through BFHI.

 News

-On September 21, 2023, USAID Advancing Nutrition hosted a learning event in Bolgatanga, marking the end of three years of project implementation in northern Ghana focused on improving multi-sectoral…
+USAID Advancing Nutrition hosted a learning event in Bolgatanga, marking the end of three years of project implementation in northern Ghana focused on improving multi-sectoral nutrition planning and…